Chiefs DE Frank Clark formally charged with felony gun possession in LA County

-The 28-year-old was arrested on suspicion of having a concealed firearm in a vehicle, LA police told FOX4.
+The 28-year-old was arrested on suspicion of having a concealed firearm in a vehicle, LA police told WDAF-TV.
 Clark’s attorney Alex Spiro said the firearm belonged to a bodyguard.

-But now the Los Angeles County District Attorney’s Office told FOX4 they’ve charged Clark on Friday with one felony count of possession of an assault weapon.
+But now the Los Angeles County District Attorney’s Office told WDAF-TV they’ve charged Clark on Friday with one felony count of possession of an assault weapon.

 Charging documents filed in Clark’s case were not immediately available.
-Court officials told FOX4 that Clark has not been arraigned yet.
+Court officials told WDAF-TV that Clark has not been arraigned yet.

-FOX4 has reached out to the Kansas City Chiefs for comment, but have not heard back yet.
+WDAF-TV has reached out to the Kansas City Chiefs for comment but has not heard back yet.

 This isn’t the first time Clark has had some legal trouble.
 Clark was also arrested in Los Angeles almost four months ago on March 13, according to jail records.